Voilett-Roze/asus/Custom-DDNS.md

 ```

 ### DigitalOcean
-DigitalOcean DNS has a more involved JSON-based API, but [do-ddns](https://github.com/mieko/do-ddns) can update records with only Bash and curl as system dependencies.
+DigitalOcean DNS has a more involved JSON-based API, but [do-ddns](https://github.com/mieko/do-ddns) can update records with only sh and curl as system dependencies.
 It has automatic support for executing `/sbin/ddns_custom_updated` on success or failure.